joshuapowell/scaling-categorization-for-citizen-science-data-collection/README.md

 ---

-This post is part of the Water Reporter series published by Joshua Powell to share the user experience work he’s completed over the course of his career.
+This post is part of the Water Reporter series published by Joshua Powell to share the research and engineering work he’s completed over the course of his career.

 Joshua helped launch the first version of WaterReporter on ArcGIS in 2013.
 Later he helped grow WaterReporter from a single organization app into platform for over 200 organizations and 8,500 environmental non-profit staff and volunteers.
 His work on the platform includes the design and build of the REST API infrastructure, mobile applications, as well as the Community Website and Manager operations tools.

 You can read more stories, like this one, by [visiting his website](https://joshuapowell.io).